Madeira: Beverages

-Madeira is a fortified wine, produced in the Madeira Islands; varieties may be sweet or dry.
+Madeira wine is a fortified wine produced in the Madeira Islands; varieties may be sweet or dry.
 It has a history dating back to the Age of Exploration when Madeira was a standard port of call for ships heading to the New World or East Indies.
 To prevent the wine from spoiling, neutral grape spirits were added.
 However, wine producers of Madeira discovered, when an unsold shipment of wine returned to the islands after a round trip, that the flavour of the wine had been transformed by exposure to heat and movement.
 Today, Madeira is noted for its unique winemaking process that involves heating the wine and deliberately exposing the wine to some levels of oxidation.
 Most countries limit the use of the term Madeira to those wines that come from the Madeira Islands, to which the European Union grants Protected designation of origin (PDO) status.

 A local beer called Coral is produced by the Madeira Brewery, which dates from 1872.
 It has achieved 2 Monde Selection Grand Gold Medals, 24 Monde Selection Gold Medals and 2 Monde Selection Silver Medals.
-Other alcoholic drinks are also popular in Madeira, such as the locally created Poncha, Niquita, Pé de Cabra, Aniz, as well as Portuguese drinks such as Macieira Brandy, Licor Beirão.
+Other alcoholic drinks are also popular in Madeira, such as the locally created Poncha, Niquita, Pé de Cabra, and Aniz, as well as Portuguese drinks such as Macieira Brandy, Licor Beirão.

 Laranjada is a type of carbonated soft drink with an orange flavour, its name being derived from the Portuguese word laranja ("orange").
 Launched in 1872 it was the first soft drink to be produced in Portugal, and remains very popular to the present day.
 Brisa drinks, a brand name, are also very popular and come in a range of flavours.

-There is a coffee culture in Madeira.